This article originally appeared in the Access The World Magazine app.

 Back to my mentor friend, he said the key to begin seeing the beauty in you, is to start consciously acknowledge the beauty in others.
 Look at what you admire about people.
 Their talents, their instincts and insights.
 Their energy or “vibe”.
 Their sense of humour, their ways of seeing the world that lights you up or inspires you.

-You can only see the beauty in others if you are already being it yourself.
+You can only see the beauty in others when you already be it yourself.

 What if you started looking at what you admire most in others and instead of using it as a measurement to judge you against, start taking notes?
 Write down all those things you admire in others – make a big ol’ list!
 Then after a while, read through it with this new information in mind: if you can see it, it’s because you be it.